 If your doctor can find no other cause for your symptoms, they may refer you to a licensed mental health expert for evaluation.

 Doctors look for specific symptoms to determine if a person has depression.
 Expect your therapist or doctor to ask in-depth questions about your mood, behavior, and day-to-day activities.
 You will also be asked about your family’s psychological history.
 You may also be asked to complete a depression-rating questionnaire.
 This can help gauge your level of depression.

-The Beck Depression Inventory (BDI) is made up of 21 (self-reported depression) questions designed to help mental health professionals assess the mood, symptoms, and behaviors of people who are depressed.
-Each answer is given a score of zero through three that indicates severity of symptoms.
+The Beck Depression Inventory (BDI) is made up of 21 self-reported depression questions.
+They are designed to help mental health professionals assess the mood, symptoms, and behaviors of people who are depressed.
+Each answer is given a score of zero through three to indicate severity of symptoms.

-The Hamilton Depression Rating Scale (HDRS) is a questionnaire designed to help health care professionals determine the severity of depression in patients who have already been diagnosed with depression.
+The Hamilton Depression Rating Scale (HDRS) is a questionnaire designed to help healthcare professionals determine the severity of depression in patients who have already been diagnosed.
 It also consists of 21 questions; each relates to a particular sign or symptom of depression.
 Multiple-choice answers are given a score of zero through four.
 Higher total scores indicate more severe depression.